leminhtuan2015/Today-I-Learn/swift/design_pattern.md

       - UIViewController
           - The UIViewController class is the base class for all view controller objects.
           - it provides default functionality for loading views, presenting them, rotating them in response to device rotations
-      - UIAppication
-          - The UIApplication object manages the event loop and other high-level app behaviors.
-          - UIApplication object to deliver events to your views and view controllers.
       - ViewController
           - View controller objects manage the presentation of your app’s content on screen.
           -  A view controller manages a single view and its collection of subviews.
           -  When presented, the view controller makes its views visible by installing them in the app’s window.

+## The Heart Of IOS Application
+- The heart of every iOS app is the **UIApplication** object.
+- UIAppication
+  - The UIApplication object manages the event loop and other high-level app behaviors.
+  - UIApplication object to deliver events to your views and view controllers.
 - ApplicationDelegate
   - The app delegate is the heart of your custom code.
 This object works in tandem with the UIApplication object to handle app initialization, state transitions, and many high-level app events.

 ## Structures
 #### The App Delegate Source File `(AppDelegate.swift)`